Auburndale, Florida: Geography and climate

 Auburndale is located in the humid subtropical zone, as designated by (Köppen climate classification: Cfa).

 Government

 The city commission is made up of five commissioners elected from single-member districts.
 The mayor is elected from the commissioners by the voters.
-The city budget is $69 million.
+The city budget was $69 million in 2010.

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, 15,616 people, 5,141 households, and 3,701 families were residing in the city.

+As of the 2010 United States census, 13,507 people, 4,671 households, and 3,327 families were living in the city.